YonatanReuvenIsraeli/PC-Reviver/README.md

-# PC Reviver v1.4.24
+# PC Reviver v2.0.0
 Revive a PC killed by "PC Killer.bat" made by @YonatanReuevnIsraeli.

-## Notes:
+## Notes
-Tampering with "%windir%\System32" or any parent directory(s) permissions may cause the user permissions reset in this batch file to not reset to Windows default.
+- Tampering with "%windir%\System32" or any parent directory(s) permissions may cause the user permissions reset in this batch file to not reset to Windows default.
+- This batch file may clear your AutoMount settings.